forcepusher/com.bananaparty.arch/README.md

 ### Cheatsheet:
 1. Need "FindObjectOfType"?
 Use the ReferenceAsset.
 	- First create a new class inheriting ReferenceAsset\<YourClass\> to create a ScriptableObject reference holder.
-	- Then create a new class inheriting ReferenceSource\<YourClass\>, it's a script for populating the reference holder.
+	- Create a new class inheriting ReferenceSource\<YourClass\>, it's a script for populating the reference holder.
-	- Drag and drop ReferenceSource script besides your component, create ReferenceAsset SO and put it in the script.
+	- Add the ReferenceSource script besides your component, create ReferenceAsset SO and put it in the script.
 	- Create an Inspector reference to your ReferenceAsset from the MonoBehavior script that requires it.
 2. Need "FindObjectOfTypeAll"?
 Use the ReferenceListAsset.
 	- Follow the same steps as with FindObjectOfType, but use a ReferenceListAsset\<YourClass\>.